The Jericho Project

 Future Additional Phases

 Once the first two phases are completed, we would have a clean property to plan the next phases.
-They would include, order of completion to be determined:
+The order of completion is yet to be determined, but would include:

 Facility dedicated to addressing sex trafficking